usox/hypersonic/README.md

 The `AuthenticationProviderInterface` expects two methods to be implemented, one for the token auth and the second for username+password auth.

-To check against the token, use the users api key (or the _cleartext_ user password for god’s sake), append the salt and md5-hash it.
+To check against the token, use the users api key (or the _plaintext_ user password for god’s sake), append the salt and md5-hash it.

 ### Protocol-Versions